prl-mushr/mushr_gp/README.md

 Clone [this](https://github.com/prl-mushr/mushr_gp) repo into `~/catkin_ws/src`

-Make sure that you have the TensorFlow dependency installed: `pip install tf`
+Make sure that you have the tf2 dependency installed: `sudo apt install ros-melodic-tf2`

 You should be good to go!